openstack/cinder/doc/source/drivers-all-about.rst

   * this must be done for every Cinder commit, and the results must be reported to the OpenStack Gerrit code review interface
   * for details, see `Driver Testing <https://wiki.openstack.org/wiki/Cinder/tested-3rdParty-drivers>`_
+* *(Beginning with the Indri release)* meet the basic Cinder driver security requirements and keep their entry in the driver security disclosure matrix up to date

-In summary, there are two important aspects to a driver being considered as **supported**:
+In summary, there are three important aspects to a driver being considered as **supported**:

 * the code meets the Cinder driver specifications (so you know it should integrate properly with Cinder)
 * the driver code is continually tested against changes to Cinder (so you know that the code actually does integrate properly with Cinder)
+* the driver code meets the basic Cinder driver security requirements and the driver maintainers demonstrate a commitment to quickly addressing security-related issues

 The second point is particularly important because changes to Cinder can impact the drivers in two ways: